openethereum/openethereum.github.io/Chain-specification.md

   + `"forkCanonHash"` hash of the canonical block at `forkBlock`
   + `"bombDefuseTransition"` block number at which the difficulty bomb (epsilon in Yellow Paper Eqs.
 39, 44) is removed from the difficulty evolution
   + `"wasmActivationTransition"` block number at which bytecode (in storage or transactions) can be run as WASM bytecode and by WebAssembly VM.
+  + `"maximumUncleCountTransition"` Block at which maximum uncle count parameter should be considered.
+Default "0" for PoA chains, not set for Ethash chains.
+  + `"maximumUncleCount"` Maximum number of accepted uncles starting from the block specified at `maximumUncleCountTransition`.
+Default `0` for Ethash chains, `2` for PoA chains before `maximumUncleCountTransition`.
+  + `"emptyStepsTransition"` Block at which empty step messages should start.
+  + `"maximumEmptySteps"` Maximum number of accepted empty steps.

 + **`"accounts"`** contains optional contents of the genesis block, such as simple accounts with balances or contracts.
 Parity does not include the standard Ethereum builtin contracts by default.
 These are necessary when writing new contracts in Solidity, since compiled Solidity often refers to them.
 To make the chain behave like the public Ethereum chain the 4 contracts need to be included in the spec file, as shown in the example below: